joinpursuit/Pursuit-Core-iOS/fundamentals/loops/README.md

 <details>
 <summary><b>Solution</b></summary>

->With the current break as-is, once we find the combination of i and j whose product is equal to `product`, we break the outerloop which would subsequenlty stop the nested innerloop as well.
-If we don't break the outerloop, the outerloop would continue to exeucte until it reaches the upperbound of its range.
+>With the current break as-is, once we find the combination of i and j whose product is equal to `product`, we break the outerloop which would subsequently stop the nested innerloop as well.
+If we don't break the outerloop, the outerloop would continue to execute until it reaches the upperbound of its range.
 Not breaking the outerloop has the same effect as not breaking at all.

 </details>

+### Standards

+IOS: IOS.1

+Language Fundamentals: LF.4